cividi/whitepaper/README.md

 Our design and communication strategy, essential for every civic tech initative, is based on the following core principles.

-### User experience comes first.
+### User experience comes first /

 Our team has a vested interest, and has already been testing the water over the past year, with a number of approaches to iterating the design and UX that goes into successful information products.
 A workflow is set up to go from sketches to wireframes to prototypes, and will continue to ensure that investments into technical solutions are backed up by solid design thinking.
 Partnering with experienced people and local agencies, we will use current methods of design thinking facilitation, A/B testing and focus groups, standard to a user experience engineering practice.

-### Design for trust.
+### Design for trust //

-The topic of urban growth is contentious, as are new applications for data.
-Gaining public trust through legal frameworks and advocating for responsible technology is relevant both from a policy standpoint and as an integral part of our design process.
-This involves foresight activities to anticipate opportunities and challenges, working on legal guidelines and change management with all parts of society, conducting research into the benefits and harms of technologies we introduce, providing clear, understandable information.
+Gaining user and public trust involves foresight activities to anticipate opportunities and challenges, working on legal guidelines and change management with all parts of society, conducting research into the benefits and harms of technologies we introduce, providing clear, understandable information.
 We see these principles come to life through initiatives like [Better IoT](https://betteriot.wordpress.com/) and [Data trusts](https://theodi.org/article/defining-a-data-trust/), and we wish to be and support other responsible technology projects which develop trust models on the basis of rigorously evaluated formal criteria, created together with inputs from academia, civil society, and practitioners in the field.

-### Performance matters.
+### Performance matters ///

 We will evaluate and decide on the use of a widely accessible mobile-first user experience/user interface frameworks to develop our solution.
 Our products will be smooth, stable, minimalist, inviting play and experimentation.
 We aspire to the level of game design and industrial software when it comes to how intuitive and reliable our tools are in the hands of the users.
 This means bringing the best software and hardware engineering together into a comprehensively designed product.